-Uniform - The complete school uniform consists of the white or teal top with school logo, teal slacks, photo ID badge, white leather shoes, white socks, and facial covering.
-Scrub clothing is the appropriate attire in senior level courses.
-Any uniform that appears discolored, stained, soiled or torn must be replaced.
+Uniform - The complete school uniform consists of the teal top with school logo, teal slacks, teal scrub jacket and photo ID badge.
+The color and style of the shoe should reflect professional appearance and primary color should be white.
+Scrub clothing is the appropriate attire in all courses.
+Any uniform that appears discolored, stained, soiled, or torn must be replaced.
 Since areas requiring scrub clothing as clinical dress tend to be cool, a clean white long sleeve shirt without a logo may be worn (no thermal underwear) under the uniform scrub top.
-The faculty will provide guidance for clinical attire for Mental Health and Community experiences.

-Photo Identification Badge - A Conemaugh Memorial Medical Center photo identification badge is to be worn at all times.
+Photo Identification Badge - A Conemaugh Memorial Medical Center photo identification badge is to be always worn.
 The ID badge is to be worn on the upper chest with photo and information visible.
 The badge is to be unadorned.
+Professional badge reel is acceptable for Conemaugh School of Nursing